Muller-bit/Web3_Wallet_Security/notes/03_social_Recovery_wallet.md

 - 3. Majority Cooperation for Recovery: The core recovery mechanism lies in the collective action of your guardians.
 A pre-defined majority of these guardians must cooperate to change the signing key associated with your account.
 This is crucial if your primary signing key is lost or compromised.

 ### 🔗 Social Recovery vs. Multi-Sig: Key Distinctions and Daily Use

+- While social recovery wallets share the principle of requiring multiple parties for critical actions, making them "kind of like a multi-sig," there's a vital distinction in their everyday use.